+Indigestion

-- Increased Indigestion • Inflammation of the • • cholesterol pancreas, which could result in abdominal pain and discomfort and could require hospitalization and intravenous treatment Lack of or Nerve changes that Serious, potentially • • • decreased appetite may result in life threatening - numbness, pain or allergic reaction weakness.
-Tingling or numbness of the arms, legs, hands and feet.
-Swollen skin •
+Inflammation of the pancreas, which could result in abdominal pain and discomfort and could require hospitalization and intravenous treatment

+- Lack of or decreased appetite - Nerve changes that may result in numbness, pain or weakness.
+Tingling or numbness of the arms, legs, hands and feet. - Serious, potentially life threatening allergic reaction

+Swollen skin